 Take Home Messages

-• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle once you’re past the novice level as a natural trainee.
+• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle for natural trainees.
 This already includes a mark-up, since most research finds no more benefits after 0.64 g/lb.

 • Optimal protein intake decreases with training age, because your body becomes more efficient at preventing protein breakdown resulting from training and less protein is needed for the increasingly smaller amount of muscle that is built after each training session.

 Interested in more information like this?
-Have a look at my PT Course.
+Have a look at the Bayesian PT Course.